simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 - **XCP-NG:** XCP-NG proves to be a **strong performer** in the virtualization arena.
 It not only offers commendable performance but also serves as a **cost-effective alternative** to Citrix XenServer.
 It shines in **small to medium-sized deployments**, providing organizations with an open-source, budget-friendly solution that doesn't compromise on performance.

-In summary, each virtualization platform excels in different ways when it comes to performance and scalability, catering to diverse organizational needs and workloads.
+To sum up, each virtualization platform excels in different ways when it comes to performance and scalability, catering to diverse organizational needs and workloads.

 ### **Management and Ease of Use**